fordelive/selenium_test/README.md

 or just download it from GitHub

+To store credentials create file .env in the test_suites directory:

+LOGIN="user@mail.net"

+PASSWORD="userpassword"

-To run it step into the 'watir_test' directory issue the command:
+To run it step into the 'selenium_test/test_suites' directory issue the command:

-`$ ruby test_suites/main.rb`
+`$ ruby main.rb`

 To abort execution press `Ctrl+C`